Cognyte Software Ltd. (CGNT) Shares Up Despite Recent Market Volatility

 CGNT’s Market Performance

-The stock of Cognyte Software Ltd. (CGNT) has seen a 3.90% increase in the past week, with a -3.08% drop in the past month, and a 2.37% gain in the past quarter.
-The volatility ratio for the week is 7.30%, and the volatility levels for the past 30 days are at 6.23% for CGNT.
-The simple moving average for the last 20 days is 5.14% for CGNT stock, with a simple moving average of -9.78% for the last 200 days.
+CGNT stock saw an increase of 25.31% in the past week, with a monthly gain of 17.60% and a quarterly increase of 11.39%.
+The volatility ratio for the week is 7.29%, and the volatility levels for the last 30 days are 6.14% for Cognyte Software Ltd. (CGNT).
+The simple moving average for the last 20 days is 21.74% for CGNT stock, with a simple moving average of 5.32% for the last 200 days.

 Analysts’ Opinion of CGNT